gyulanemeth/bluefox.email/email-sending-concepts/bounce-management.md

 - **Full mailboxes** where the recipient has reached their storage limit
 - **Server downtime or technical issues** at the recipient's mail server
 - **Message size exceeds limits** set by the recipient's mail system
-- **Greylisting** where the server temporarily rejects unknown senders
+- **Greylisting**, where the recipient server temporarily rejects unknown senders to verify their legitimacy

 Soft bounces typically don't require immediate list removal but should be monitored.
 Most email systems automatically retry delivery for soft bounces over a 24-72 hour period before giving up.